typedb/typedb/docs/pages/academy/1-GRAKN-intro/1-grakn-intro.md

 In simple and cheesy terms, GRAKN is a database on steroids that makes it easy to build intelligent applications.

-More precisely, it is what we call a [Knowledge Graphd System](https://en.wikipedia.org/wiki/Knowledge-based_systems): a piece of software that allows to model complex problems, made of several components:
+More precisely, it is what we call a [Knowledge Graph System](https://en.wikipedia.org/wiki/Knowledge-based_systems): a piece of software that allows to model complex problems, made of several components:

   * __Data layer.__ A data storage component that allows to store and efficiently access your data.
 A database.
 In order to be able to store highly interconnected data at a scale, GRAKN uses a graph database, but that is just because it happens to be the best tool for th job.
 As you will see, GRAKN is a much more than a graph database.
 And much more than a relational database for all that matters.
 That is why we call GRAKN a _knowledge graph_.